XingchengLin/RACER/README.md

 * Clean the PDB files so that they contain only one TCR-p-MHC pair with defined Chain IDs for TCR as well as p-MHC.
 An example is given in the folder data/.
 The native.pdb is cleaned from 3QIB.pdb.
 The testBinders were built using Modeller based on the template of native.pdb, with replaced peptide sequences.

 * Step 2 Optimize the energy model
 * This step includes 1.
-Processing the PDB files so that they follow the format of the AWSEM model developed by Wolynes group DOI: 10.1021/jp212541y; 2.
+Processing the PDB files so that they follow the format of the AWSEM model (DOI: 10.1021/jp212541y) developed by Wolynes group; 2.
 Generate 1000 decoy peptide sequences from the strong binder; 3.
 Evaluate a "Phi" map between the TCR and the peptide, based on their contact probability; 4.
 Optimize a force field by maximizing the Z score between the binding energies of strong and decoy sequences
 ```
 bash cmd.preprocessing.sh 3qib C D 782 794
 bash cmd.optimize.sh